multiaxis/TCode-Specification/README.md

 | `R11I01>` | Rotation |   `1`   | Ramp to `0.1` over `100` milliseconds with an ease out ramp type |
 | `L020S10<>`   | Linear  |   `0`   | Ramp to `0.2` at a rate of `0.1`/sec with an ease in out ramp type |

+The ramp types are implemented using cubic interpolation where ramp-in uses t*t and ramp-out uses the inverse, ramp-inout uses a lerp between these two values to get the smoothed easing function.

 ## Multiple Channels

 Multiple channels can be operated in parallel, and will do so independently of each other.